khrome/async-objects/README.md

 [![npm](https://img.shields.io/npm/dt/async-objects.svg)]()
 [![Travis](https://img.shields.io/travis/khrome/async-objects.svg)]()

-This used to be an object-oriented flow control library.
-While it still is, [async](https://www.npmjs.com/package/async) does it better.

-Now it's just something to use when I want something more lightweight.
+An object-based flow control library to use when I want something more lightweight.
 YMMV

+common.js support is currently provided through a 1.0 shim.

 Usage
 -----
 I find, most of the time, my asynchronous logic emerges from a list and I really just want to be able to control the completion of some job, and have a signal for all jobs.
-In many instances, this winds up being more versatile than a promise which limits you to a binary state and only groups returns according to it's state.

 you can either use the functions as returned:

-    var objectTool = require('async-objects');
+    import * as objects from 'async-objects';
-    objectTool.forEachEmission(object, iteratorFn, callback);
+    objects.forEach(object, iteratorFn, callback);
+    //or await objects.forEach(object, iteratorFn);

 or you can add them to `Object`

-    require('async-objects').on(Object);
+    objects.on(Object);

 forEachEmission : execute serially

-    Object.forEachEmission(object, function(item, index, done){
+    Object.forEach(object, function(item, index, done){
         somethingAsynchronous(function(){
             done();
         });